PoCInnovation/open-source-project-template/.github/getting-started.md

 ### GitHub project

 **No tasks (issue) must be created directly from the GitHub project.
-Create an issue using a template, it will automatically appears on the GitHub project.**
+Create an issue using a template, it will automatically appears on the GitHub project.
+Don't forget to archive the tasks once the milestone is closed.**

 It is a powerfull tool, use it well!